skinny-framework/sbt-scalate-precompiler/README.md

 ## Patches

 Patches are gladly accepted from their original author.
-Along with any patches, please state that the patch is your original work and that you license the work to the *xsbt-scalate-generate* project under the MIT License.
+Along with any patches, please state that the patch is your original work and that you license the work to this project under the MIT License.

 ## License